Quantum indices and refined enumeration of real plane curves

 Note that as $\Delta\subset\R^2$ is a lattice polynomial, its area is a half-integer number.

-\begin{defn} We say that $k(\R C)=\frac{1}{\pi^2}\larea(\R C)$ is {\em the quantum index} of $\R C$. \end{defn} If $\R C$ is a real curve of type I with pure real or imaginary coordinate intersection, but the complex orientation of $\R C$ is not fixed then its quantum index is well-defined up to sign.
+\begin{defn} We say that $k(\R C)=\frac{1}{\pi^2}\larea(\R C)$ is {\em the quantum index} of $\R C$. \end{defn} If $\R C$ is an irreducible real curve of type I with real or purely imaginary coordinate intersection, but the complex orientation of $\R C$ is not fixed then its quantum index is well-defined up to sign.

 The quantum index $k(\R C)$ can also be expressed without computing the logarithmic area. \begin{prop} The integer number $2k(\R C)$ coincides with the degree of the map